 - Lack of well-defined strategies

-- Selection of an ideal study designs
+- Poor selection of ideal study designs

 - Regulatory hurdles

 - Significant costs involved in oncology clinical trials

 Developing a perfect clinical development strategy for clinical trials in oncology is crucial as the research involves significant costs, time, and challenges.
 So creating a well-defined path reduces the hurdles, avoids delays and costs that incur due to delays.

 A clinical development strategy is a clear, structured path designed from the late pre-clinical stage to phase III studies.
 An ideal clinical development strategy defines every step in development, foresees the hurdles that may arise through applying scientific knowledge from the expertise.